 If you honestly don’t know the answer to this question, then just go to the range a few times and you will figure it out for yourself.
 The fact of the matter is, ammunition is dirty.
 Even the most top shelf, expensive ammo you can find is going to leave fouling and residue all over your gun.
 Cheap ammo, such as Tula or Wolf steel case or military surplus is even worse, and some varieties can even be corrosive!
 With this ammo, it doesn’t take long at all for your barrel and chamber to be coated with fouling.
 Even if all you do is store your firearms and never shoot them, they still collect dust and dirt, and can even rust unless you keep them in a dry place.

 All of these factors can cause major issues with your firearms, both long-term, and short-term.
 Short term, you will find that your firearm has many more malfunctions.
 Residue can build up on the firing pin and spring, which can cause light primer strikes that fail to fire the round.
 In semi-automatic firearms, it can also build up in the action and (if applicable) gas system.
 With the tight tolerances found on today’s precision firearms, it doesn’t take long for this to gum up the action and cause a failure to cycle.
 Over the long term, rust can cause pitting in your barrel and can wear down your rifling.
 While this may not prevent the firearm from functioning, it will certainly decrease your accuracy, even to the point where it may become dangerous to shoot your firearm.
-A few dollars spent now on a gun cleaning kit could help prevent you from spending hundreds down the road on a new barrel.
+A few dollars spent now on a gun cleaning kit or cleaning box could help prevent you from spending hundreds down the road on a new barrel.

 What Do You Need To Clean?

-In order to keep your firearm in the best condition possible, you will need to clean absolutely everything.
+In order to keep your firearm in the best condition possible, you will need to clean absolutely everything, gun maintenance is important.
 This includes wood and polymer, but most importantly, metal.
 Wood and polymer parts are typically not essential to the basic operation of the firearm, such as stocks and grips.
 These will still need to be cleaned in order to keep your gun looking nice, but you will want to be careful with how you clean them.
 Getting some types of solvents in a polymer frame can actually cause it to melt.
 Wood and polymer are also much softer and easier to scratch than metal.
-You will want to make sure that you have a special rag and brushes that you use to keep these parts clean and in good condition.
+You will want to make sure that you have a special rag and cleaning brushes that you use to keep these parts clean and in good condition.

 The parts you are going to need to give special attention to are going to vary widely by firearm, but every single one will have a few of the main basic components.
 One of the most important of these is the barrel.
 While a clean barrel does little to ensure smooth operation, it is one of the biggest components when it comes to accuracy.
 A rusted and pitted barrel is not going to be able to hit the broad side of a barn, and you will have to keep it clean in order to ensure that it doesn’t rust.
 If you have a gas-operated semi-automatic firearm, you will also need to make sure that the hole for the gas block is clean and free of debris.
 A fouled or clogged gas block is the cause of many malfunctions in semi-automatic firearms.